Creating a Cluster

 • (optional) cidr-service: The /16 CIDR to be used internally for services.
 The project’s CIDR, the pods' CIDRs and the services' CIDR’s should not overlap.

 • (optional) control-plane: The desired control plane sizing.
-For more information, see About OKS.
+For more information, see Control Planes.

 • (optional) enable-admission-plugins: The list of additional admission plugins you want to enable on the cluster.
 For more information about the admissions plugins, see the Kubernetes documentation.